 - Do not, under any circumstance, use latex paint.
-Use craft paint!
+Use craft paint when making DIY Signs!
 Ok.
 You can use latex paint, but be warned that the latex paint will try to stay on your vinyl when you take it off so it will take extra time and a lot of patience when removing the vinyl from your board to be sure that your letters stay on the board too.
 Craft paint makes this process so much easier!
-I may or may not know this from personal experience…just sayin’
+I may or may not know this from personal experience...just sayin'

-After the cutting, sanding, staining, drilling, assembling, vinyl cutting, painting and a little clean up, my lovely board was done and as pretty as could be!!
+After the cutting, sanding, staining, drilling, assembling, vinyl cutting, painting, and a little cleanup, my lovely pallet sign was done and as pretty as could be!!

 Both my husband and I love this quote and it just "fits" us.
 We love spending time together, we love working on house projects together, we love going on dates.
 Spending time with each other is an important part of our relationship so this quote is perfect for us.
 It is the reason I chose it and the reason I looked for so long for a quote for us for our bedroom.
 I had to find the perfect one, and this is it:

-This board would be perfect to create in your home with a quote that fits you or your family.
-I actually have a couple more ideas up my sleeve now that I’ve made this for other projects that I’d love to do!
-I can’t wait to get started on them!!
+DIY signs are perfect to create in your home with a quote that fits you or your family.
+I actually have a couple more ideas up my sleeve now that I've made this pallet sign for other projects that I'd love to do!
+I can't wait to get started on them!!

-If you like this board, would you mind taking a moment to Pin It?
-Thanks 🙂 You’re the best!
+If you like this DIY Signs Tutorial, would you mind taking a moment to Pin It?
+Thanks 🙂 You're the best!